mcmerdith/cisc442/readme.md

 Behold a masterpiece of scope creep.
 What could have been 7 functions in 2 files is now 7 modules.

 The actual code is in [lib/image.py](lib/image.py).
 Everything else is extra architecture.

+## A Note on Speed

+Of all the things I did, optimizing the convolution function was something I didn't do, so it's very slow.

+Fair warning, mosaicing takes a very long time.

+## Special Thanks

+A very special thank you to Tian for fixing my parameter ordering bug, and for reminding me that debuggers make everything easier.